seyedrazavi/blog.srazavi.com/_drafts/what-is-phenomenology-2.markdown

 Yet another objection may be made in regard to the process of formalisation and translation.
 In general, formalisation is accepted practice within science and thus it does not seem to be reasonable to deny it a role when dealing with phenomenal experience.
 The question of corroboration of translated forms of notation between first- and third-person is more of an empirical question.
 If it turns out that phenomenological and psychological formalisations are incommensurate, there may be good reason to suspect naturalising efforts within phenomenology.
 Depending on whether you believe all pursuits of knowledge must be naturalisable or not, this may be where you get off the bus if you've gotten this far at all.

 Now let me turn to the strong opposition of Daniel Dennett towards the whole phenomenological enterprise.
-Alongside the set of principled objections against the phenomenological method expressed in _Consciousness Explained_, Dennett gives his own alternative method of 'heterophenomenology'.
+Alongside the set of principled objections against the phenomenological method expressed in _Consciousness Explained_ (1993), Dennett gives his own alternative method of 'heterophenomenology'.
 Dennett’s method takes the first-person reporting as raw data to be fitted against behaviourist and instrumental data, from functional magnetic resonance imaging (fMRI) and the like.
 In that sense, it fits neatly within the spectrum of methods already employed by experimental psychology and cognitive neuroscience.

 It is not my aim here to argue against Dennett’s heterophenomenology but rather to examine his objections against the kind of phenomenology grounded in Husserl’s method.
 Dennett’s objection can be categorised into two problems for the phenomenologist: